 - a.
 Undergarments should not be visible at any time.
 Students may wear t-shirts or camisoles that are solid in color underneath his/ her top. - b.
 Shirts and tops should have an appropriate neckline and obvious shoulder line. - c.
-Clothing displaying obscene language and/or promoting illegal activity is not allowed.
+Tube tops and strapless shirts are not permitted.
+Straps must be at least an inch wide - d.
+Clothing displaying obscene language/pictures and/or promoting illegal activity is not allowed.

-d.
+e.
 See Halifax County Schools Board Policy 4326, Gang-related Activity Section A, for restrictions on clothing related to gangs.